Levanzo

 The island, forbidden to vehicles, is covered with hills and bordered by steep rocky coasts where many prehistoric caves are hidden, in particular the Grotta del genovese.
 Unique in Italy, rivaling Altamira and Lascaux, this cave brings together Upper Paleolithic incisions and Upper Neolithic paintings.
 Magic to think that we are faced with a testimony left there more than 12,000 years ago.
 The grace of certain animal figures is admirable and we say to ourselves that the search for beauty that animated our distant ancestors brings us together beyond the millennia.
 The cave, which can be visited from March to November, is accessible either by sea or by a small path on the mountainside (with good shoes).

-Thanks to its small size, it’s easy to get to the island’s various beaches in just a few minutes by following the beautiful coastal paths.
-Depending on the season, you can swim in the creeks that dot the coast, or walk among the agaves and pines towards the lighthouse or Mount Pellegrino.
-A 20-minute walk from the port, cala Minnola is a superb cove, surrounded by a pine forest.
-Perfect for a swim, a siesta or a picnic in the shade, as well as for exploring the reserve’s seabed, with wrecks of ancient Roman galleons in the distance.
+Thanks to its small size, you can easily reach the island’s various beaches in just a few minutes by following beautiful coastal paths.
+Depending on the season, you can swim in the coves that dot the coastline, or stroll among the agave and pine trees towards the lighthouse or Mount Pellegrino.

-Thanks to its small size, it’s easy to get to the island’s various beaches in just a few minutes by following the beautiful coastal paths.
+Thanks to its small size, you can easily reach the various beaches of the island in a few minutes, following magnificent coastal paths.
 Depending on the season, you can swim in the creeks that dot the coast, or walk among the agaves and pines towards the lighthouse or Mount Pellegrino.
-A 20-minute walk from the port, cala Minnola is a superb cove, surrounded by a pine forest.
-Perfect for a swim, a siesta or a picnic in the shade, as well as for exploring the reserve’s seabed, with wrecks of ancient Roman galleons in the distance.

 2000 YEARS UNDER THE SEA